Home – Meg Mims

 Time plays a major part in all of my books.
 I hope my readers enjoy that aspect as much as I do.

 I was born and raised in Michigan and love watching the four seasons.
-I live with my supportive husband and two dogs — a “make my day” Malti-poo and the Lhasa Apso rescue dog featured in SANTA PAWS.
-An Eastern greenhorn who writes western mysteries?
-Especially since horses do not love me, and the feeling is mutual — oh, I love to watch them or pet them or feed them carrots.
+I live with my supportive husband and two dogs — a “make my day” Malti-poo and the Lhasa Apso rescue dog featured in SANTA PAWS - and I wrote about my beloved cat, now chasing mice beyond the Rainbow Bridge, in SANTA CLAWS.
+I consider myself an Eastern greenhorn who writes western mysteries – especially since horses do not love me.
+The feeling is mutual.
+Oh, I love to watch them or pet them or feed them carrots.
 But ride?
 I’ll take my car, thanks.

 My agent is shopping my Great Lakes lighthouse mystery series, and I also write contemporary romance set in Michigan.
 One day I’ll continue the YA medieval fantasy I started — the first chapter was included in the Hazard Yet Forward anthology.
 I’ve written website articles about lighthouses and lighthouse keepers for Lake Effect Living as well.
 I have a short western novelette coming out soon in A Wolf Creek Christmas, plus a novella about a cat – SANTA CLAWS.
 Busy busy!